BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/objects.md

 };
 ```

+> When talking about objects we often reference the values as the object's name at the property name.
+For example we could say "states at 'vt' is the string 'Vermont'" for this object

 ---

 # Getting Object Properties

-You can get the properties of an object with either *dots* or *brackets*:
+You can get the properties of an object with either *dots* or *square brackets*:

 | With Dots   | With Brackets  | The Value         |
 |-------------|----------------|-------------------|